natcap/natural-capital-footprint-impact/README.md

 This data should be formatted into a table where each row represents an asset.
 Coordinate locations of each asset are in the `latitude` and `longitude` columns.
 The `category` column determines footprint size.
+Footprint sizes vary widely, but correlate with the type of asset (for example, power plants take up more space than restaurants).
+We categorize assets using the S&P "facility category" designations.
 Other attributes, like the name of the ultimate parent company, may be used to aggregate data.

 | latitude | longitude | facility_category | ultimate_parent_name    |
 |----------|-----------|-------------------|-------------------------|